 As can be expected, natural fabrics and tropical clothes are a big seller here.
 One such item is the “Kurta”, an embroidered unisex Indian shirt that comes in a variety of colors and sizes and looks good on just about anyone.
-It’s made of 100% cotton or silk.
+It’s made of 100% crinkle cotton and voil (very light weight cotton).
 The women’s dresses are no less than outstanding.
-If you want something unusual for your next big date, night on the town, soiree with friends, or just to look cool?look here first.
+If you want something unusual for your next big date, night on the town, soiree with friends, or just to look cool? look here first.
 There’s all kinds of flowing cotton and rayon dresses in tropical prints, with hand-beading and timeless styling.
-If you see something you like?grab it.
+If you see something you like? grab it.
 The clothes go fast and are always changing.?
 The cool thing is, you can find stuff here you thought was lost and gone forever.
 For instance, remember those “Buffalo Sandals” everybody used to wear in the 60’s and 70’s?

 The kind with the one band going across the top and just a little circle of leather to hold your big toe?
-Well, they’re here?and they’re only $16!
+Well, they’re here? and they’re only $24!
 They’re called Water Buffalo sandals and this is the only place we’ve seen in Miami (or anywhere else for that matter!) that still has them.
 And incense.
 Whether you want to be enlightened, enchanted, invigorated, inspired, seduced or sedated? there’s probably an incense for it!
 The varieties are in the hundreds and indeed, the first thing you notice when you walk in the store is its unique scent.
 (It’s a combination of all the incense and natural oils that are a staple of the store.)
 With names like Cashmere, Shaman and Nightspell, you can’t help but buy at least one stick…or ten.
-You can even purchase a Goddess Water Fountain to go with your spirituality.
+You can even purchase a ganesha bronze statue to go with your spirituality.

 Apparently, so do her customers.

 Meet the Team

 Sales Associate Margrit Rose